PlatteauFelix/IndustryProject/README.md

 ---
 # 4. Run model
-to run the model u need video or livestream from the 2 cams above the goal and the camera following the game. then u can just run the MAINFILE.py and that should do the trick.
+To run the model u need video or livestream from the 2 cams above the goal and the camera following the game. then u can just run the MAINFILE.py and that should do the trick.

 ---

+# 5. output
+When detection is ready the output will always be a json with timestamps and the corresponding camera and a summary of clips.
+Optionaly the detection video's can be saved.